University of Technology Sydney

 Intent:

-The purpose of the Risograph Anthology is to create a finished comics sequence that is compelling, legible, and aesthetically engaging and develop your understanding of book production and printing.
+The purpose of the Risograph Zine project is to create a finished comics sequence that is compelling, legible, and aesthetically engaging and develop your understanding of production and printing.
 You will develop your ability to create a conceptually-led illustrative approach to your graphic narrative underpinned by strong storytelling and design principles.
 You will also develop the ability to create artwork that is reproducible in print.

 You will use the class exercises as a tool to expand and develop your concepts as well as peer and tutor feedback that will help inform and hone the effectiveness of your narrative, illustration and design.

 As part of this task you will gain experience with risograph printing.
-As a class, you will produce a collection of the comics created during the course to be printed and bound as a risograph anthology.
+Your final outcome will be the production of an a 8-fold, Risograph comic zine.
 Through engagement with the risograph printing process you continue to explore pre press colouring concepts for illustration and print.

 Assessment focuses on exploration, experimentation and development of visual ideas that are applied to the correct technical specifications of risograph printing.
 You are assessed on process as well as the outcome of your project.